sroberts/sroberts.github.io/_posts/2015-02-16-cycles-intelligence.md

 __Collection is the process of gathering as much information as you can that can help answer the questions posed in direction.__ My first thought with groups like is to create a series of search terms or known data point to start our collection of of.

 > __Aside:__ The most difficult data point to gather at the start of an investigation is all the potential reference terms for a specific group.
-Comment Crew is also called _Soy Sauce_, _ShadyRat_, _WebC2_, _GIF89a_, _APT1_, _Comment Panda_, and their Military Unit Cover Designator _Unit 61398_.
+Comment Crew is also called _Soy Sauce_, _ShadyRat_, _WebC2_, _GIF89a_, _APT1_, _Comment Panda_, and their Military Unit Cover Designator _Unit 61398_, all depending on who you ask.
+At this point each vendor has their own name, and each "fight club" often has their own designator as well.
 I'm stunned how often I've missed information about an actor just because I was too focused on the wrong name.

 From there we have a couple common sources: